Are interest and charges stopped on a DPP?

 - Stop sending you letters asking for payments

-If your DPP is not approved or you stop paying your DPP, your creditors can apply interest and charges on your debts and take court enforcement action again.
+If your DPP is not approved or you stop paying your DPP, the people you owe can:

 Changes to your situation while on a DPP